bcgov/developer-portal/plugins/analytics-module-snowplow/README.md

       enabled: true | false
 ```

+Use the [snowplow inspector plugin for chrome](https://chrome.google.com/webstore/detail/snowplow-inspector/maplkdomeamdlngconidoefjpogkmljm?hl=en) to see the calls going out from your browser.

 ## Getting started

 Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/analytics-module-snowplow](http://localhost:3000/analytics-module-snowplow).